inBeat/inbeat-website/content/top-influencers/tiktok/chefs/united-states/_index.md

 ---
-title: Top 10 Chefs TikTok Influencers In United States In 2022
+title: Top 10 Chefs TikTok Influencers In United States In 2023
 description: >-
-  Find top chefs TikTok influencers in United States in 2022.
-Most popular hashtags: #fyp #foryou #foryoupage #chef.
+  Find top chefs TikTok influencers in United States in 2023.
+Most popular hashtags: #fyp #foryou #foryoupage #plantbased.
 platform: TikTok
-hits: 506
+hits: 406
-text_top: Analyze the top-rated TikTok profiles on inBeat.
+text_top: Identify the best TikTok accounts on inBeat.
-text_bottom: Our platform aggregates 506 TikTok influencers like this in United States for you to pitch.
+text_bottom: inBeat aggregates 406 TikTok influencers like this in United States for you to pitch.
 profiles:
   - username: "chefshabba"
     fullname: >-